Skoda Fabia interior

-The Skoda Fabia’s sensibly laid out cabin comes with a decent amount of standard equipment, but its numerous black plastic trims don’t feel particularly upmarket
+The Skoda Fabia’s cabin comes with a decent amount of kit and is sensibly laid out, but it doesn’t feel all that upmarket.

-All Fabias come with a 6.5-inch touchscreen infotainment system built into the dashboard.
-Entry-level cars come with the Swing system, which features Bluetooth connectivity and DAB digital radio while mid-range versions get a much improved Swing Plus system with built-in smartphone mirroring.
+Every Skoda Fabia comes with a 6.5-inch touchscreen infotainment system built into the dashboard.
+The entry-level cars come with a system that includes Bluetooth connectivity and DAB digital radio while mid-range versions get a much improved system, called Swing Plus, which, crucially, comes with built-in smartphone mirroring.

-Speaking of passengers, the latest Fabia also comes with two USB ports between the front seats so those in the back can keep their phones topped up with juice, too.
+Passengers in the back seats aren’t totally forgotten either as tthe latest Fabia also comes with two USB ports between the front seats so those in the back can keep their phones topped up with juice.